-New York City's International Center of Photography (ICP) hosts a survey of photographs by Chim, the Polish-born photojournalist whose images of wartime and post-war Europe are among the most iconic of the age.
+New York's International Center of Photography hosts a survey of photographs by Chim, the Polish-born photojournalist whose images of wartime and post-war Europe are among the most iconic of the age.

 Chim became renowned across the world for his intellectual, emotional photographic approach, as he took into account harsh realities of 20th-century history and documented its most fervent struggles: labour uprisings, regime change, post-war resistance and the impact of war on children across Europe.

 Born Dawid Szymin in 1911, Chim came from an affluent Jewish family in Warsaw.
 His career as a photographer began in Paris in the 1930s, when he studied chemistry and physics at the Sorbonne.
 A family friend loaned him a camera, and he began taking pictures that caught the attention of editors at Paris-Soir.
 He was named staff photographer for the leftist weekly Regards, and traveled on assignment in 1936 to Spain during its civil war, documenting life beyond the battlefields.

 When the situation at home in Warsaw grew threatening for people of Jewish heritage, Chim left by boat for Mexico, documenting his journey in a series that was published by Life and Paris-Match.
 He later moved to New York City, enlisting in the U.S. Army and serving in Europe while continuing to document the reality around him.
 He became a U.S. citizen in 1942, taking the name David Seymour.
 A career highlight came in 1947 with his photo story for the publication This Week titled We Went Back, documenting famous sites of the Second World War.
 The same year, Chim founded Magnum Photos with Robert Capa, William Vandivert, George Rodger and Henri Cartier-Bresson.
 He became president of the international photo cooperative in 1954, then was killed on assignment in 1956 while covering the armistice of the Suez War.